-CANOLA POST Especially effective for Canada thistle; also controls annual broadleaves such as sunflower, ragweed, nightshade species and wild buckwheat.
+CANOLA POST.
+Especially effective for Canada thistle; also controls annual broadleaves such as sunflower, common and giant ragweed, nightshade species and wild buckwheat.
 Use the high rate for Canada thistle.
 Apply when canola is in the 2 to 6 leaf growth stage.
 Do not apply within 50 days of harvest.
 Make one broadcast application per crop year.